*** UPDATED November 1, 2020 with Stock Returns as of Friday, October 30, 2020 ***

 I only wish I was smart enough to make that trade in back in 2014.

-The fact that you are reading this article means there’s still a chance to hop in and get in on the action.
+The fact that you are reading this Rule Breakers Review means there’s still a chance to hop in and get in on the action.

 Now, of course I must point out that there is a couple of stocks with negative returns.
 As usual, my personal advice would be to set up stop orders so that you can moderate your losses appropriately.

-However, i do believe that Rule Breakers does provide good stock recommendations for the long-term.
+However, I do believe that Motley Fool Rule Breakers does provide good stock recommendations for the long-term.

 The “Research” section contains reports and articles that you can read to have a better understanding on investing themes such as technology.